rahulkataria35/Kafka-Python-Docker/README.md

 > python3 consumer.py

-we can see producer produce the messages and on consumer terminal window, we can see that it consumes the messages
+we can see producer produce the messages from the dummy database and on the consumer terminal window, we can see that it consumes the messages from the Producer and then we insert the records into the Database.

 That's it!
 You have now installed and configured Kafka on your local machine.
 You can explore more advanced Kafka configurations and features based on your specific use case.